SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Sequential logic/memory.rst

 .. note::
-   If for some reason you need a specific memory port which is not implemented in Spinal, you can always abstract over your memory by specifying a `BlackBox <blackbox>`_ for it.
+   If for some reason you need a specific memory port which is not implemented in Spinal, you can always abstract over your memory by specifying a BlackBox for it.

 .. important::
    Memory ports in SpinalHDL are not inferred, but are explicitly defined.
 You should not use coding templates like in VHDL/Verilog to help the synthesis tool to infer memory.